Data Augmentation in Natural Language Processing: A Novel Text Generation Approach for Long and Short Text Classifiers: Related Work

 \subsection{Research Gap}

+Our data augmentation method is inspired by the text generation methods from \citet{Rizos2019}, \citet{Sun2020} and \citet{Qiu2020} while also considering the limitations outlined by \citet{Longpre2020} and seeks to tackle three primary research gaps:

+\begin{enumerate} \item Considering short and long texts while maintaining coherence and achieving high novelty; \item preserving the labels and quality of the augmentation method; \item overcoming the challenge of limited usefulness of textual data augmentation in combination with pre-trained models. \end{enumerate}

-Our data augmentation method is inspired by the text generation methods from Rizos et al. \cite{Rizos2019}, Sun and He \cite{Sun2020} and Qiu et al. \cite{Qiu2020} while also considering the limitations outlined by Longpre et al. \cite{Longpre2020}.
-First, in contrast to the works of Rizos et al. \cite{Rizos2019} and Qiu et al. \cite{Qiu2020}, we consider short as well as long texts as input data instances to our augmentation method, which is covered explicitly by research questions 1.1 and 1.2.
+First, in contrast to the works of \citet{Rizos2019} and \citet{Qiu2020}, we consider short as well as long texts as input data instances to our augmentation method, which is covered explicitly by research questions 1.1 and 1.2.
 Additionally, and in relation to the main research question, our method is characterized by substantial label preservation in combination with the novelty and coherence of the data.
 At first, the generation is enriched with a special finetuning and prefix addition.
 Then, a document embedding filter is applied so that instances not associated with the actual class are omitted.
 Thus, the generation capabilities can be used in full extent while tailoring them to the class data.
-Furthermore, our experiments are based on the GPT-2-Model by Radford Alec et al. \cite{Radford2018} that achieves very good results in text generation.
+Furthermore, our experiments are based on the GPT-2-Model by \citet{Radford2018} that achieves very good results in text generation.

+Second, when it comes to usage of the GPT-2 model, \citet{Wang2020} describe no measures for label and quality preservation in their GPT-2 augmentation. \citet{Anaby-Tavor2020} indicate that the GPT-2 model will be further trained and improperly generated instances will be removed.
+In contrast to our method, the model of \citet{Anaby-Tavor2020} is limited exclusively on sentences as instances and cannot generate coherent text.
+Furthermore, it uses other safety mechanisms for label preservation.
+For instance, they use a filter mechanism based on a classifier, that was trained on the class data.
+This can severely reduce the diversity of the data augmentation method.